fabianwilliams/agentframeworkdeepdive/README.md

     private static async Task Main(string[] args)
     {
-        var chatClient = AgentConfig.GetChatClient();
+        IChatClient chatClient = AgentConfig.GetChatClient();
         Console.WriteLine($"🤖 Using: {AgentConfig.GetProviderName()}\n");

         // Create agent with function tool
-        AIAgent agent = chatClient.CreateAIAgent(
+        AIAgent agent = new ChatClientAgent(
+            chatClient,
+            new ChatClientAgentOptions
+            {
-            instructions: "You are an expert on Jamaican geography and history.
-Use available tools when needed.",
+                Instructions = "You are an expert on Jamaican geography and history.
+Use available tools when needed.", Name = "GeographyExpert",
-            name: "GeographyExpert",
-            tools: new[] { AIFunctionFactory.Create(GetParishInfo) }
+                Tools = new[] { AIFunctionFactory.Create(GetParishInfo) }
-        );
+            });

         string userPrompt = "Tell me about the parish where the Morant Bay Rebellion occurred.";
         Console.WriteLine($"📚 Question: {userPrompt}\n");